 - Customize your coverage with a range of common and rare riders, including an accidental death benefit and long-term care rider.

 - Issues policies with a face value of up to $3 million.

 Best for seniors: New York Life

-Founded in 2014, this fintech company made a splash on the life insurance scene by offering — and issuing — instant term life policies.
-Haven Life offers affordable policies online — and if you’re approved, your coverage could go into effect immediately.
+Backed by parent company MassMutual, Haven Life made a splash on the life insurance scene by offering — and issuing — instant term life policies.
+The fintech company sells affordable policies online — and if you’re approved, your coverage could go into effect immediately.

 The application is straightforward and both user- and mobile-friendly.
 You’ll enter your personal and contact details, and answer a few questions about your health and lifestyle.
 The system then scans your data using sophisticated algorithms and generates a rate.